-The Committee was pleased to welcome Nancy Quan and Nicolas Mirzayantz following the conclusion of the 2023 AGM water, society, drinks and supply chain.
+The Committee's main focus during 2023 was the oversight of CCEP's This is Forward sustainability action plan.
+The Committee received updates on all our six action areas: climate, packaging, water, society, drinks and supply chain.
 We put a particular focus on CCEP's carbon reduction roadmap, packaging collection and approach to water stewardship, efficiency and replenishment.
 Our gender diversity and disability roadmap were also key focus areas.